Smokefree Outdoor Environments

 Throughout the United States, hundreds of local governments have enacted smokefree air legislation for outdoor areas, especially recreational facilities like parks, playgrounds, and beaches, as well as school grounds and near buildings.

-Many New Jersey communities have laws or policies that restrict smoking in their parks and recreational areas.
-Some make all parks and recreational areas 100% smokefree; others have partial bans.
 Read GASP's list of all New Jersey municipalities and counties that restrict smoking in parks and recreational areas, sorted by county.
 If you would like detailed information on a specific law or policy, or technical assistance on smokefree parks and recreational areas, contact GASP at 908-273-9368 or email@example.com.
-GASP can connect you with local partners to provide free help on smokefree parks and recreational areas!
+GASP can also connect you with local partners to provide technical assistance on smokefree parks and recreational areas.

 Hospitals, businesses and colleges are instituting 100% smokefree campus policies.
 Read more about smokefree college campuses.

 New Jersey has enacted legislation and regulations that require outdoor smokefree environments:

 - The 2006 New Jersey Smoke-Free Air Act (NJSFAA) prohibits smoking outdoors on all public and private K-12 school grounds (NJS 26:3D-58 at http://www.njgasp.org/sfaa_2010_w-ecigs.pdf, and NJAC 8:6-7.1 and 2 at http://njgasp.org/nj_admin_code.pdf)